Oscarl214/Password-Generator/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

+Psuedo Code:

+//window.prompt (select criteria)
+//User selects which criteria to include
+//window.prompt length of password
+//Uses chooses up to eight characters set to a limit of 128.
+//Prompt with options to choose lowercase, uppercase, numeric, and/or special characthers
+//After user answers all prompt
+//Than input should be validated and one characther type should be selected
+//WHen all prompt have been answered
+//then a password is generatated that matches chosen criteria
+//once generated it will be displayed in window.alert or written on page

 ## Mock-Up

 The following image shows the web application's appearance and functionality: